CSC301H5/finalprojectw23-workingbees/doc/sprint0/competition.md

-All of these apps are teacher-driven, one-sided solutions to forming groups:
+Teacher-driven, One-sided solutions to forming groups:

 Random Groups: It is a tool that allows teachers to randomly divide students into groups for class discussions, group work, or other activities.
 Pros: Splitting group based on a name list